Paul Sullivan visits the Berlin lab of Sissel Tolaas, the world’s leading smell expert…

 Tell us a bit about our sense of smell…

 We have smell receptors all over body.
 It’s not just our nose that smells.
 It’s also our skin, kidneys, (male) sperm.
 We breathe in 24,000 times a day, and every breath inhales molecules, even when we sleep.
-It all goes into the brain and the subconscious and we use maximum 20% of all that information.
+It all goes into the brain and the subconscious and we use maximum twenty percent of all that information.
 The brain is one of the oldest senses and by far the strongest.
 Things we smell hit our brain more or less directly, whereas images, for example, take longer as they have to be rendered.
 I’m intrigued by how I can make better use of this knowledge.

-What made you want to work in the realm of odour – and how did you train yourself to smell more acutely?
+What made you want to work in the realm of odour?
+And how did you train yourself to smell more acutely?

 I was just tired of looking [laughs].
 I wanted to see what else I could do with my biological hardware.
 At the beginning of the 90s I studied chemistry and was interested from a young age about how to make the invisible visible.
 In Scandinavia I did experiments with the weather and realised the only descriptors we had were “good” and “bad” even though weather was so important in many ways.
 Then I discovered the smell of molecules, which was for me an objectification of nothingness.
 I realised the air around us is not just abstract: it’s made of something, namely molecules.
 The only difference between you and me with regards to our sense of smell is that I do it consciously, while you do it unconsciously.
 It’s like sound, it’s all around us all the time and you can attune more yourself to it.
 For me it has become part of how I perceive my surroundings.